DanielGalindoDev/Team06/README.md

   <img width="1199" alt="Captura de pantalla 2024-09-12 a la(s) 10 34 50 p m" src="https://github.com/user-attachments/assets/f87b3701-61e6-46f2-8a30-5ef57abe354e"><br>
 ### Escape Characters and ASCII Notation<br>
   <img width="1059" alt="Captura de pantalla 2024-09-12 a la(s) 10 35 22 p m" src="https://github.com/user-attachments/assets/33599b42-3072-4f5d-bf1a-4ae0c77622f5"><br>
+<br><br><br>
+# Implementation

+The project was implemented using three files: two `.c` files and one `.h` header file.
+The architecture followed is described as follows:

+## File: `test.c`

+This file is responsible for executing the lexical analyzer and essentially serves as the main function of our library.
+It handles both input files and strings entered via the console.
+The input is processed line by line and sent to a lexical analyzer function located in another file.
+This file also prints the tokens and the total token count.
+Key components of this file include:

+- Use of the `fgets` function.
+- A `while` loop that processes the input file.
+- Utilization of standard C libraries.

+## File: `lex.c`

+This file defines the behavior of the library, including the lexer, the automata in the form of state matrices, and functions for transitions, classification, and token printing.
+The key structures and functions in this file include:

+- `printTokenInfo()`: Prints the information of the tokens passed to it.
+- `lexicalAnalyzer()`: Contains the logic for handling states, line breaks, categorizing, and tokenizing lexemes.
+- `isKeyWord()`: Receives a lexeme and determines if it is a keyword.
+- `categorizeLexeme()`: Categorizes any lexeme and assigns its corresponding token.
+- `const char FA[][97]`: Transition matrix that generates all the code for the automata specified; this is the main core of the program.

+## File: `lex.h`

+This header file defines data types used in `lex.c`, such as `token`, `tokens_info`, and the general `lexertype` structure.
+It also includes the function prototypes for the functions implemented in `lex.c`.